Echenique0702/adello.github.io/_posts/2020-01-30-Age-Targeting-Part1.md

 ---

-In mobile advertising it is possible to target the audience of the campaign based on some charateristics of the users.
+In mobile advertising it is possible to target specific audiences based on some characteristics of the users.
 Here we are focusing on the age.
 However, these informations are only provided on by a subset of apps during the bidding process.
 To increase the available targeting audience we would need an estimation of the age for the devices which never use those apps and here is when the machine learning comes into place.